CSCfi/csc-env-eff/hands-on/batch_jobs/interactive.md

 ```
 - Quit the Python interpreter with `quit()`
 - This way you can work interactively for extended period, using lots of memory without creating load on the login nodes, which is forbidden in [the Usage Policy](https://docs.csc.fi/computing/overview/#usage-policy).
+- Quit the interactive batch job with `exit`.
+Note, that above you asked only for 10 minutes of time.
+Once that is up, you will be automatically logged out from the compute node.
+From the command line prompt you can see whether you're in the compute node (e.g. _r07c51_) or back to the login node (e.g. _puhti-login2_).
+Giving `exit` in the login node, will log you out from Puhti.
 - See the documetation at docs.csc.fi of [Interactive usage](https://docs.csc.fi/computing/running/interactive-usage/), for further information

 ## Additional material [FAQ on CSC batch jobs ](https://docs.csc.fi/support/faq/#batch-jobs) in Docs CSC